w3c/wai-curricula/content/content-author/images.md

 Courses based on this module should:

-[TBD]
+* demonstrate how text alternatives for images enable people who cannot see the images to understand the image content
+* explain accessibility requirements related to images, including text alternatives and long descriptions

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on text alternatives for images (including diagrams, charts, maps, and infographics) to understand information
+* explain how people with disabilities rely on text alternatives for images (including for diagrams, charts, maps, and infographics) to understand information
-* provide icons and symbols that help people better understand text content
+* explain the purpose of the following types of images:
+  * informative (convey information)
+  * functional (convey functionality)
+  * complex (require long descriptions and sometimes alternative interaction methods)
-* write clear and succinct text alternatives for images that convey functionality
+* write clear and succinct text alternatives for functional images
-* write equivalent and understandable text alternatives for images conveying information
+* write equivalent and understandable text alternatives for informative images
-* collaborate with other team members and subject-matter experts to create alternatives for charts, diagrams, maps, and other complex graphics included in the authoring phase
+* explain the issues associated with:
+  * perception, interpretation, and rendering of images of text
+  * automatically generated alternative texts that have not been checked for quality and accuracy
 * employ accessible authoring tools that
   * support the inclusion of text alternatives for images
+  * enable authors to amend suggested text alternatives when needed
   * support marking an image as decorative when it has an ornamental purpose
   * produce appropriate markup for text alternatives
   * support several modalities of CAPTCHA, including visual, auditory, and biometrics
-* identify related requirements for designers and developers to make images perceivable, understandable, and operable visually and non-visually
+* identify related requirements for designers and developers to support visual and non-visual perception of images

 {% include excol.html type="all" %}